Site Overlay

 Conditions they treat

-Ear problems: Chronic ear infections, fluid in the middle ear, hearing loss, and balance disorders.
+Ear problems: Chronic ear infections, middle ear fluid, hearing loss, and balance disorders.

 Nose and sinus issues: Allergies, nasal obstruction, and sinusitis.